burst-apps-team/burst-wiki/the-burst-api.md

 ### Send Money

-Send NXT to an account.
+Send BURST to an account.
 POST only.

 **Request:** Refer to [Create Transaction Request](the-burst-api-create-transaction-request.md) for common parameters.